pablovf22/dl_project/README.md

 The different training algorithms (supervised and semi-supervised) are implemented as classes inside trainer.py.

-You can select each training strategy using the commands below, or by modifying the corresponding YAML file inside configs/trainer/ and specifying the method you want to use.
+You can select each training strategy using the commands below, or by modifying the run.yaml and specifying the method you want to use.

 ```bash
 python src/run.py trainer=supervised-ensemble